gagle/node-properties/README.md

 Version: 0.3.0

 The module implements the Java properties specification and gives to you a powerful set of features that can be enabled or disabled at any time.
-Json files can be used to store complex data structures such as arrays or nested objects, but if you only want to save some properties, e.g. the database uri connection and credentials, valid json objects require a lot of metadata: curly braces, colons, commas and especially a lot of double quotes.
+Json files can be used to store complex data structures such as arrays or nested objects, but if you only want to save some properties, e.g. the database uri connection and credentials, valid json files can become a bit overloaded with metadata: curly braces, colons, commas and especially a lot of double quotes.
 Compare this two versions:

 ```text
 c = 1